Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It is commonly used to generate private keys, create CSRs, install an SSL/TLS certificate, and identify certificate information.

+### Snort

+Snort is the most widely used open-source IDS solution.
+It uses both signature-based and anomaly-based detection to identify threats.
+It contains many built-in rules containing known attack patterns, and custom rules can be added.

+Snort has 3 different modes :
+- **packet sniffer mode** : just read and display network packets in the console without performing analysis (doable with WireShark)
+- **packet logging mode** : similar to packet sniffer but generate a PCAP with the traffic and the detection (doable with WireShark)
+- **NIDS mode** : monitor network traffic in real-time to match known attacks stored as signatures and generate alerts (most popular mode)

+It can be installed with `sudo apt install snort`.
+If run normally, it only captures the traffic intended for its host.
+To use it as a NIDS or NIPS, we need to turn on the promiscuous mode of the host's network interface (to not discard traffic for other hosts).

+Snort 3 uses LUA for its configuration file in `/etc/snort/snort.lua`.
+Snort rules are stored in `/etc/snort/rules/`, and custom rules should be added to its `local.rules` file.

+Snort can also run its analysis on a PCAP file, and generate the alerts in the terminal.

 ### CyberDuck

 [CyberDuck](https://cyberduck.io/) is a free server and cloud storage browser on Mac and Windows.